-- 7.22 (After-tax bond yield comparisons) Consider the Treasury and Municipal bond yield curves in figure 7.8.
+- 7.33 (After-tax bond yield comparisons) Consider the Treasury and Municipal bond yield curves in figure 7.17.
 Assume the following. - Taxes are paid once a year. - The federal tax rate is 32%. - One-year bonds are zero-coupon and issued at a discount. - Bonds with maturities greater than one year make annual coupon payments and are issued at par. - Interest is compounded annually.

-b.
+- a.
+What are the prices of the one-year Treasury (i.e., T-bill) and municipal bonds? - b.
 What are the after tax-yields on the one-year Treasury and municipal bonds?
 Compute these after-tax yields in two ways.
 First compute the internal rate of return on the bond.
 Second, compute